aleromano92/old-deprecated-aleromano.com/_posts/effective-meetings-agenda/index.md

 - Solve all the open points of the H column of the attached Excel
 - Approve or deny the budget given the business case we are going to present
-- Finalize the algorithm taking a decision on proposal A or B
+- Finalize the algorithm deciding on proposal A or B

 **Not-so-good** objectives: